genughaben/changelog_parser/README.md

 The class reads a Markdown file and extracts the changelog entries.
 The Markdown file is expected to be formatted as follows:
-- The first line of the file is the title of the changelog and has to be "# CHANGELOG".
+- Start: The first line of the file is the title of the changelog and has to be "# CHANGELOG".
-- New Changelogs entries begin with a title which out to have the format: "## [Title]"
+- Changelog: New Changelogs entries begin with a title which out to have the format: "## [Title]"
-- Next comes the date which out to have the format: "### [Date]" and the Date has to be in the format: "YYYY-MM-DD"
+- Changelog: Next comes the date which out to have the format: "### [Date]" and the Date has to be in the format: "YYYY-MM-DD"
-- Next multiple features can come.
-Each consists of at least:
-  - A title which out to have the format: "#### [Title]"
-  - A description line which out to have the format: "[Description]" - cannot start with #, - or *
-  - The first description can be followed by multiple lines which out to have the format: "[Description]"
-- The Next Changelog entry again begins with a title which out to have the format: "## [Title]"
+- Changelog: Now the description lines follow, which are either:
+  - Text and come in format: "[Text]"
+  - Bullet points and come in format: "* [Text]"

-NB: at minimum one empty space is necessary between each signifier (e.g. "-", "*", "#", "##", "###", "####" etc.)
+NB: at minimum one empty space is necessary between each signifier (e.g. "-", "*", "#", "##", "###", etc.) and the content.
-and the content

 ### Example: